ajfarkas/carousel.js/README.md

 |navBackground|`true`|If set to `false`, carousel nav buttons `background-color` will be `transparent`.|
 |navInside|`true`|Determines position of carousel nav buttons. `true` sets them to overlap the images, `false` sets them just outside the images.|

 I'd like this to be super-easy for people to use.
-It's definitely not best-coding practice, but is fine for small sites where the extra load time is negligible.
+It's not best-coding practice, but is fine for small sites where the extra load time is negligible.
 Send me feature requests and I'll add them.